c-arthurs/QuArray/docs/Installation.rst

 Windows
 -------

-The binaries may be compatible on earlier operating systems but it has been tested on Windows 10.
+The binaries should be compatible with Windows7 and above.

 Linux
 -----